vanessa-co/oo-python-theatre-actors/README.md

   role.
 - `Role#locations` returns a list of locations from the auditions associated with this role.
-- `Role.silver_screen` returns a list of strings for all the character names who have been hired.
+- `Role.silver_screen` returns a unique list of strings for all the character names who have been hired.